-Effexor (venlafaxine) is used to treat depression.
+Effexor (venlafaxine) is a prescription antidepressant drug.
 Effexor XR (venlafaxine hydrochloride; extended release capsules) is used to treat depression, generalized anxiety disorder (GAD), and social anxiety disorder (SAD).
-Effexor is made by Wyeth Pharmaceuticals, Inc. made Effexor, until Pfizer bought Wyeth and began producing the medication.
+Wyeth Pharmaceuticals, Inc. made Effexor, until Pfizer bought Wyeth and began producing the medication.
 Effexor was approved by the U.S. Food and Drug Administration (FDA) in 1993.

-In July 2006, the FDA issued an alert stating that a life-threatening condition called serotonin syndrome can occur when medicines called Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs, such as Effexor) and medicines used to treat migraine headaches known as 5-hydroxytryptamine receptor agonists (triptans), are taken together.
+The FDA issued a drug safety alert in 2006 stating that a life-threatening condition called serotonin syndrome can occur when medicines called serotonin and norepinephrine reuptake inhibitors (SNRIs), including Effexor, and medicines used to treat migraines known as 5-hydroxytryptamine receptor agonists (triptans), are used at the same time.
 Signs and symptoms of serotonin syndrome include:

 Serotonin syndrome may be more likely to occur when starting or increasing the dose of an SNRI or a triptan.
-If you take migraine headache medicines, ask your healthcare professional if your medicine is a triptan.
+If you take migraine headache medicines, ask your doctor or pharmacist if your medicine is a triptan.

 Effexor and Increased Risk of Suicidality

 In October 2004, the FDA issued a public health advisory directing all antidepressant drug manufacturers to revise their products' labeling to include boxed warning and expanded warning statements that alert healthcare providers to an increased risk of suicidality (suicidal thinking and behavior) in children and adolescents being treated with these medications.
-In response to the FDA advisory, Effexor maker Wyeth Pharmaceuticals, Inc. has since added a black box warning to Effexor prescribing information in response to the FDA advisory.
-Click here for more information on this advisory.
+In response to the FDA advisory, Effexor maker Wyeth then added a black box warning to the drug’s prescribing information.

-Never take Effexor if you are taking another drug used to treat depression called a Monoamine Oxidase Inhibitor (MAOI), or if you have stopped taking an MAOI in the last 14 days.
-Taking Effexor and an MAOI within a close period of time can lead to serious medical conditions, such as high body temperature, coma, and seizures, which can be fatal.
+Never take Effexor if you are taking another drug used to treat depression called a Monoamine Oxidase Inhibitor (MAOI) or have taken an MAOI in the last 14 days.
+Taking both an MAOI and Effexor within a close period of time can lead to serious medical conditions, such as high body temperature, coma, and seizures, which can be fatal.

 - Nardil (phenelzine sulfate)